chriskrycho/v5.chriskrycho.com/site/journal/2023/Reflections on a Month with Nova and BBEdit.md

 ### Journal

-<details><summary>A blow-by-blow description of, which you can skip in favor of the summary below if you like; click to expand and read on if you want the details!</summary>
+<details><summary>A blow-by-blow description of my experiment, which you can skip in favor of the summary below if you like; click to expand and read on if you want the details!</summary>

 #### July 4